hshirinabadi/StockDashboard/README.md

 - **Stock Search**: Search for companies by name or ticker symbol with debounced queries.
 - **Stock Selection**: Selecting a result navigates to a dedicated dashboard for that company.
 - **Current Quote & Key Stats**: Display current price, daily percentage change, and intraday high/low prices.
-- **Company Profile**: Show company name, ticker, logo, industry, exchange, and market cap.
+- **Company Profile**: Show company name, ticker, industry, exchange, and market cap.
 - **Latest News**: View recent news articles with headline, source, date, and thumbnail.
 - **Open in Safari**: Tapping a news article opens it in Safari.
+- **Real-Time Quote Updates**: Periodic polling of the latest quote while the detail screen is visible to keep the price and change in sync with the market.
 - **Offline Caching**: In-memory cache (with TTL and entry limit) that lets the detail screen show the last fetched quote/profile/news immediately while fresh data is loading.

 ## Setup Instructions